Latest update (June 22): Almost all teams are operating at full capacity…or will by July 5.

-Detroit Tigers: The Tigers will return to full capacity at Comerica Park on June 8.
+Detroit Tigers: The Tigers returned to full capacity at Comerica Park on June 8.

-Los Angeles Dodgers: On June 15, Dodger Stadium returns to full capacity.
+Los Angeles Dodgers: On June 15th, Dodger Stadium returned to full capacity.
 Read Dodger Stadium Seating recommendations on Best Baseball Seats.

 Miami Marlins: Planning to allow up to 25% capacity, or around 9,000 fans.
 On July 5, this will increase to full capacity.

-New York Mets: The Mets began the season with capacity for 8,400 fans; that increases to 14,000 fans in Mid-May.
+New York Mets: The Mets are at full capacity as of June 21.
 Learn more about Citi Field in our guide to Mets games.

-New York Yankees: The Yankees started the 2021 baseball season with seating capacity at 20%, or 10,800 fans.
-In Mid-May, capacity will increase to 33% (~18,000 fans).
+New York Yankees: The Yankees are now at full capacity.
 Be sure to visit our Yankees page for more information on Yankee Stadium.

-San Diego Padres: California ruled on March 5th that 20% (approx. 8,500 fans) will be allowed to start the season at Petco Park.
+San Diego Padres: Petco Park is at full capacity, and rocking!
 Learn more about the best seating options at Petco Park.

 San Francisco Giants: The Giants return to full capacity on June 25.
 Oracle Park seating recommendations.

 Texas Rangers: The Rangers have announced that they will be open to 100% capacity for Opening Day, with a slight reduction for the remaining games in April.
 After Opening Day, the Rangers will operate some dedicated socially-distanced sections in Left Field (241-244).
 If you’re planning to go to MLB’s newest ballpark this season, please read our complete coverage of Globe Life Field.